-Highlighted in a lecture at the NC Botanical Garden on 1/26/23, Scott Zona shared a fascinating attribute of a native NC orchid, Tipularia discolor (Cranefly Orchid) that he describes in his book A Gardener's Guide to Botany.
-The surface of the leaves of this plant are green and the underside of the leaves are a beautiful purple.
+Highlighted in a lecture at the NC Botanical Garden on 1/26/23, Scott Zona shared an attribute of a native NC orchid, Tipularia discolor (Cranefly Orchid) that he describes in his book A Gardener's Guide to Botany.
+The surface of the leaves of this plant are green and the underside of the leaves are a beautiful purple (see photo to right).
 Beyond their beauty, Scott points out that chlorophyll absorbs the red and blue light as the sun strikes the leaf from above and it gets a second chance at light that it missed when the purple undersurface of the leaf reflects the red and blue wavelengths back up into the chlorophyll from below.

 Sunscreen: There is evidence that some plants grown in high light conditions can produce an orange pigment that acts as a sunscreen.
-In low light conditions, a gene KEA3 may turn off the production of this pigment.
+In low light conditions, a gene KEA3 may turn off the production of this pigment (8).

 Approximately one third of ferns are epiphytes and have developed the ability to absorb enough nutrients and water from the atmosphere, limited soil or even their hosts to thrive.